 To fix this, You have to download those images, resize them according to the dimension given in Gtmetrix and replace them.

 10. Specify Image Dimension

-Specify image dimensions means that the width & height of the images is blanked in HTML.
+Specifying image dimensions means that the width & height of the images is blanked in HTML.
 This mainly happens in the Widgets section.
-Gtmetrix will provide you the correct dimension for that image & you just need to insert it.
+Gtmetrix will provide you with the correct dimension for that image & you just need to insert it.

 How to Fix Specify Image Dimensions?

-Go to the widget area, find the widget where width & height are missing.
+Go to the widget area, and find the widget where width & height are missing.
 You just insert the correct width & height (see the example below).